turtlemonvh/blanket/README.md

         - https://golang.org/pkg/syscall/#Credential
         - yeah, you can set userid and group id
 - other UI
+    - user should be able to upload files to include in a task run
     - add ability to shut down / restart main server from web ui
     - allow user to view and edit server configuration on UI
         - may need to allow them to trigger a restart